litecoin-project/docker-litecoin-core/README.md

 ## What is Litecoin Core?

 Litecoin Core is a reference client that implements the Litecoin protocol for remote procedure call (RPC) use.
 It is also the second Litecoin client in the network's history.
-Learn more about Litecoin Core on the [Bitcoin Developer Reference docs](https://bitcoin.org/en/developer-reference).
+Learn more about Litecoin Core on the [Litecoin Wiki](https://litecoin.info).

 ## Usage